ministryofjustice/security-guidance/docs/passwords.md

 |Single-user systems, such as laptops|1 week|
 |All other systems|1 day|

+### App-based password protection for files

+Some applications provide a mechanism for protecting files, for example by using a password to control whether someone can open, or edit, a file.

+While these app-based password protection mechanisms are better than nothing, there are two good reasons for avoiding them if possible.

+1. You depend on the application to provide and maintain strong password protection.
+If the password implementation fails, or has a weakness, you might not know about it.
+This means that you might think your information is protected, when in fact it is at risk.
+2. It is tempting to use a standard password for protecting a file within the app, so that other people can share and work with the file.
+Changing the password becomes “inconvenient”.
+The result is that many versions of the data file are all protected with the same password.
+Also, if anyone has ever been given the password to access the file, they will always be able to access the file.

+For these reasons, MoJ advice is that you **SHOULD NOT** use password tools within an app to protect data files that are processed by the app.
+Instead, either:

+-   Use separate encryption tools to protect data files, separate from the app that works with the data files.
+-   Store the data files in a shared but secure area.

+Of these two options, storing data files in a shared but secure area is preferred.
+The reason is that you can add, modify, or revoke access permissions to the storage area easily.

+If you have no choice, and have to use app-based password protection, you **SHALL** ensure that the same password is not used indefinitely for a data file.
+The advice is that you **SHOULD** use a different password for:

+-   Each major version of a data file, for example version 2.x is different to version 3.x.
+-   Any data file where the password is more than three months old.

+**Note:** This advice is a specific exception to the [general guidance](#password-expiry), that you do not normally need to change passwords.

 ## Password expiry

 You don't have to change a password because it is old.
 The reason is that time-expiry of passwords is an [...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date).